dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-wpf-content-in-win32.md

 <a name="returning_data_to_window"></a>
 ### Returning the Data to the Host Window
  When either button is clicked, its <xref:System.Windows.Controls.Primitives.ButtonBase.Click> event is raised.
 The host window could simply attach handlers to these events and get the data directly from the <xref:System.Windows.Controls.TextBox> controls.
 The sample uses a somewhat less direct approach.
-It handles the <xref:System.Windows.Controls.Primitives.ButtonBase.Click> within the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content, and then raises a custom event `OnButtonClicked`, to notify the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content.
-This allows the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content to do some parameter validation before notifying the host.
+It handles the <xref:System.Windows.Controls.Primitives.ButtonBase.Click> within the WPF content, and then raises a custom event `OnButtonClicked`, to notify the WPF content.
+This allows the WPF content to do some parameter validation before notifying the host.
 The handler gets the text from the <xref:System.Windows.Controls.TextBox> controls and assigns it to public properties, from which the host can retrieve the information.

  The event declaration, in WPFPage.h: